ajones-programming/emoji-kitchen-made-to-order/README.md

 # Emoji Kitchen, Made to Order FORK
-This is for generating emojis on the fly, using the merge-images package.
+This is for generating emojis on the fly.

 View below for the original information
 # 🧑‍🍳 Emoji Kitchen